 Melt butter in skillet, then pour in heavy cream.

-When cream begins to get warm, slowly start to stir in shredded parmesan.
+When the heavy cream begins to heat, slowly start to stir in shredded parmesan.
 I recommend a 1/4 c at a time to ensure that the cheese melts properly.

-Once your cheese sauce is complete, stir in lemon juice, cajun/creole seasoning, and pepper.
+Once the cheese sauce is complete, stir in lemon juice, cajun/creole seasoning, and pepper.

 Stir in sausage, holy trinity, and garlic into the cheese sauce.